nus-cs2103-AY2425S1/ip/docs/README.md

 Example: `keyword (optional arguments)`

-// A description of the expected outcome goes here
+// A description of the expected outcome here

 ```
 expected output